 +852 3442 7814

 +852 3442 7831

 Building on the excellent tradition of the physics faculty in the former Department of Physics and Materials Science, the Department of Physics aspires to become a leading physics department in the Asia-Pacific Region.
 Our faculty members have received international recognition, including fellowships from prestigious societies such as the American Physical Society, the American Association for the Advancement of Science and the Materials Research Society.

 We equip our students with knowledge and critical thinking skills that will enable them to tackle difficult problems throughout their careers.
 The curriculum teaches not only foundational courses in physics, but also technology-driven courses such as computer modelling and advanced instrumentation.
-The Applied Physics major enables students to acquire knowledge and skills from the following areas: Biomedical Physics, Materials Physics, Nuclear and Environmental Physics and Photonics.
+It enables students to acquire knowledge and skills from the following areas: Biophysics, Medical Physics, Financial Engineering, Optics, and Material Science/Solid-state Physics.
 Graduates are well equipped not only for developing a diverse range of professional careers but also for pursuing postgraduate studies.

 To be considered for admission, you must satisfy the General Entrance Requirements and have studied a science-related discipline at a high school or post-secondary institution,

 you have an Associate Degree or Higher Diploma in a relevant discipline such as Applied Science, Electronic Engineering, Mechanical Engineering or other technical qualifications.

 For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree/Higher Diploma with a cumulative grade point average (CGPA) of ≥3.0 or an equivalent overall mark, or a credit award in Applied Science, Electronic Engineering, Mechanical Engineering or a related discipline.

 HKDSE students will apply for admission to first-year studies (JS1208) through JUPAS.